BCODMO/workshop_bios_oceanographic_data/_episodes/00-intro.md

 ### Part 1: Good approaches to Tabular Data Formatting

 Spreadsheets are good for data entry.
-Therefore we have a lot of data in spreadsheets.
+We have a lot of data in spreadsheets.
 Much of your time as a researcher will be spent in this 'data wrangling' stage.
 It's not the most fun, but it's necessary.
 We'll teach you how to think about data organization and some practices for more effective data wrangling.
 After this lesson, you will be able to:
 - Implement best practices in data table formatting
 - Identify and address common formatting mistakes
 - Understand approaches for handling dates in spreadsheets